jakeharry/jakeharry.github.io/_posts/2016-03-24-formspree.io.md

   <input type="text" name="_gotcha" style="display:none" />
 how clever?
 You can include an input with the name="_gotcha" which, if filled out will not send the e-mail via formspree.
 You'll notice the style="display:none" which hides the form from human eyes, so, all human entries should not have this field filled in.

-There are many custom attributes for the formspree form and, as you can see below my final copy is far more advanced than the original example that formspring provide.
+There are many custom attributes for the formspree form and, as you can see below my final copy is far more advanced than the original example that formspree provide.

     <form action="//formspree.io/jakesbits@gmail.com" method="POST">
         <fieldset>